 Answer:

-b) Oviparous refers to the Laying fertilised and unfertilised eggs, whereas viviparous refers to giving birth to young ones.
-Reptiles, birds, and some mammals fall into oviparous whereas Scolidon and most mammals fall into the category of viviparous.
+b) Oviparous refers to laying fertilised and unfertilised eggs, whereas viviparous refers to giving birth to young ones.
+Reptiles, birds, and some mammals fall into the oviparous category, whereas Scolidon and most mammals fall into the category of viviparous.

-c) Direct development refers to a form when a larval stage is absent in the development of the organism.
+c) Direct development refers to a form in which a larval stage is absent in the development of the organism.
 In simple words, when the young ones resemble the adult, it is direct development, for example, mammals, reptiles, etc.

 Question:2